Neo23x0/munin/README.md

       --nocache             Do not use cache database file --intense             Do use PhantomJS to parse the permalink (used to extract user comments on samples)
-      --retroverify         Check only 40 entries with the same comment and therest at the end of the run (retrohunt verification) -r num-results        Number of results to take as verification --nocsv               Do not write a CSV with the results --verifycert          Verify SSL/TLS certificates
+      --nocsv               Do not write a CSV with the results --verifycert          Verify SSL/TLS certificates
       --sort                Sort the input lines (useful for VT retrohunt results)